frontenddogma/web-development-glossary/manuscript/g.md

 : A form of automatic memory management.
 The garbage collector, or just collector, attempts to reclaim garbage, or memory occupied by objects that are no longer in use by the program.
 Garbage collection is essentially the opposite of manual memory management, which requires the programmer to specify which objects to deallocate and return to the memory system.
 However, many systems use a combination of approaches, including other techniques such as stack allocation and region inference.&nbsp;[†](#w-garbage-collection)

 Gecko
 : A browser engine developed by Mozilla.
 It is used in the Firefox browser, the Thunderbird email client, and many other projects.
-Gecko is designed to support open Internet standards, and is used by different applications to display web pages and, in some cases, an application's user interface itself (by rendering XUL).
+Gecko is designed to support open Internet standards, and is used by different applications to display web pages and, in some cases, an application’s user interface itself (by rendering XUL).
 Gecko offers a rich programming API that makes it suitable for a wide variety of roles in Internet-enabled applications, such as web browsers, content presentation, and client/server.&nbsp;[†](#w-gecko) ℹ︎&nbsp;[developer.mozilla.org/Mozilla/Gecko](https://developer.mozilla.org/Mozilla/Gecko)

 GIF
 : → Graphics Interchange Format